Dutch grammar: Perfect, future and passive

 Note also that the meanings of the formations that use zijn correspond to the meaning of the past participle when used as an adjective.
 Thus, unergative verbs can never use zijn as the auxiliary as their past participles cannot be used as adjectives.
 Furthermore, for ergative verbs, the passive does not differ significantly in meaning from the regular intransitive present tense.
-This is also true of English: a glass that breaks is a glass that is (being) broken.
+That is also true of English: a glass that breaks is a glass that is (being) broken.